Module 10 : EOG#

 10.6 Limitations of EOG#

-Limited spatial precision : EOG can tell the direction of eye movement, but it cannot accurately measure small or detailed movements of the eyes.
+Limited spatial precision : EOG can determine the direction of eye movement but cannot accurately determine the exact gaze location.

 Affected by noise and interference : Signals can be disturbed by facial muscle movements, blinking, or electrical noise from nearby devices.